waynegraham/registry.clir.org/_projects/2014-foreign-and-ethnic-78s-in-the-uc-santa-barbara-soun.md

 ---
 layout: project
-title: Foreign and Ethnic 78s in the UC Santa Barbara Sound Archives, Phase II: Edouard Pecourt Tango/Latin American Music Collection
+title: "Foreign and Ethnic 78s in the UC Santa Barbara Sound Archives, Phase II: Edouard Pecourt Tango/Latin American Music Collection"
+year: 2014
+end_range: 1960
+formats: "NULL"
+geographic_extant: "Latin America, Caribbean"
+institution: "NULL"
+institution_type: "NULL"
+primary_contact: "David Seubert"
+size: "15000 objects"
+start_range: "1900"
+summary: "The UC Santa Barbara Library is requesting funding for Phase II of its previously funded project, \"Foreign and Ethnic 78s in the UC Santa Barbara Sound Archives.”
+Phase II consists of cataloging 15,000 78s, primarily from the Edouard Pecourt Tango/Latin American Music Collection of early recordings from Argentina, Uruguay, the Caribbean, Mexico, and the Latin American music diaspora.
+The discs date from 1900 to 1960, the bulk of which are from 1910 to 1950.
+These key resources are important to an increasingly global and interdisciplinary scholarly community in which historical recordings are used in the study of a variety of humanistic disciplines."
+hc_id: "11839456"
+program: "NULL"
+grant_type: "Cataloging Hidden Collections"
+project_url: "NULL"
+address1:  "NULL"
+address2:  "NULL"
+city:  "NULL"
+state:  "NULL"
+zip: "NULL"
+repository_url:  "NULL"
+funded:  "FALSE"
+p1_institution:  "NULL"
+p2_name:  "NULL"
+p2_institution:  "NULL"
+p3_name:  "NULL"
+p3_institution:  "NULL"
+material_string: "NULL"
+collaborating_institution:  "NULL"
+grant_amount:  "NULL"
+material_description:  "NULL"
 ---